l-aldarondo/Kickstarter-Analysis/README.md

 ### Outcomes based on Goals

-- Based on this analysis we can conclude that the success rate decreased with higher starting campaign goals.
+- Based on this analysis we can conclude that the success rate decreased with higher starting campaign goals (Fig 1.5).

 ### Limitations of this dataset